leon-ai/blog.getleon.ai/content/blog/what-happened-in-may-on-leon/index.md

 ## Dependabot

 In the [previous blog post](https://blog.getleon.ai/getting-rid-of-dust-1-0-0-beta-4/) I talked about the noise caused by Dependabot.
-Then I received several good feedback about the grouping feature of Dependabot.
-Unfortunately, at the time I'm writing this article, Dependabot does not support 1 pull request for multiple dependencies updates.
+Then I received several good feedback about the grouping feature that Dependabot offers.
+We can set the frequency of when it needs to notify about updates.
+Unfortunately, at the time I'm writing this article, Dependabot does not support 1 pull request for multiple dependency updates.

 But still, I decided to go deeper with Dependabot and give it a try.